Download Anne Boleyn Worksheets

 - Anne was not able to provide Henry with any male heirs.
 However, she gave birth to Elizabeth I.

-- Anne was executed on the charges of high treason in 1536.
+- Anne was executed on charges of high treason in 1536.

 Anne’s return to England

-There was also talks of a relationship between Anne and the English poet Thomas Wyatt, who had grown up in the castle of Allington, in Kent, in the immediate vicinity of Hever Castle.
+- There was also talk of a relationship between Anne and the English poet Thomas Wyatt, who had grown up in the castle of Allington, in Kent, in the immediate vicinity of Hever Castle.

 King Henry VIII falls in love with Anne Boleyn

-Since the pope did not want to annul the marriage between Catherine of Aragon and Henry VIII, it can be stated that Anne Boleyn was one of the main causes of the break between the Church of England and Rome.
+- Since the pope did not want to annul the marriage between Catherine of Aragon and Henry VIII, it can be said that Anne Boleyn was one of the main causes of the break between the Church of England and Rome.

-Anne Boleyn’s life at court was characterised by luxury and magnificence.
+- Anne Boleyn’s life at court was characterised by luxury and magnificence.
 Over 250 people were at Anne’s service.
-She invested large sums of money on clothes, jewellery, hats, peacock feathers, riding articles, equipment, furniture.
-Numerous buildings were also renovated in order to satisfy the extravagant tastes of Anne.
+She invested large sums of money in clothes, jewellery, hats, peacock feathers, riding articles, equipment, furniture… Numerous buildings were also renovated in order to satisfy the extravagant tastes of Anne.

-The relationship between King Henry and Anne was stormy: periods of tranquillity and happiness alternated with periods of tension and quarrels, mostly due to Henry’s repeated infidelities, which led Anna to a violent crisis of tears and anger.
-On the other hand, Anne’s marked intelligence and political acumen were considered by Henry to be very irritating.
+- The relationship between King Henry and Anne was stormy: periods of tranquillity and happiness alternated with periods of tension and quarrels, mostly due to Henry’s repeated infidelities, which led Anne to violent outbursts of tears and anger.
+Likewise, Henry considered Anne’s marked intelligence and political acumen to be very irritating.

 Anne Boleyn’s death

-From April 1536, Anna was investigated for high treason, and on 2 May 1536, around noon, she was arrested and taken to the Tower of London in a boat, where she was entrusted to the custody of William Kingston.
+- From April 1536, Anne was investigated for high treason, and on 2 May, 1536, around noon, she was arrested and taken to the Tower of London in a boat, where she was entrusted to the custody of William Kingston.

-In those days, with the accusation of being lovers of the queen, were arrested: Lord George Boleyn (brother of Anne), Mark Smeaton (court musician of Flemish origin), the poet Thomas Wyatt, Henry Norris (courtier of the Crown Chamber and friend of the king since childhood), Francis Weston (a young gentleman belonging to the intimate circle of the queen), William Brereton and Richard Page (both courtiers of the King’s Private Chamber).
+- The following were then arrested on the charge of being lovers of the queen: Lord George Boleyn (brother of Anne), Mark Smeaton (court musician of Flemish origin), the poet Thomas Wyatt, Henry Norris (courtier of the Crown Chamber and friend of the king since childhood), Francis Weston (a young gentleman belonging to the intimate circle of the queen), William Brereton and Richard Page (both courtiers of the King’s Private Chamber).